bratanon/terminal-sing/README.md

 ### Windows

-To use this in Windows, you have to download the *terminal-sing.vbs* to your local drive and open it from the windows terminal
+To use this in Windows, you have to download the `terminal_sing.vbs` to your local drive and open it from the windows terminal

-    terminal-sing.vbs [lyric name without .lyric]
+    terminal_sing.vbs [lyric name without .lyric]

 ## Lyrics